-The Board recommends adopting a revised amendment provision which clearly sets out when shareholder approval is required.
-The full Stock Option Plan, as amended, can be found in Appendix A, including Section 7.1 which is the revised amendment provision and provides the Board with the power to make the following amendments without shareholder approval:
+A revised amendment provision which sets out when shareholder approval is required.
+Specifically, the revised amendment provision provides the Board with the power to make the following amendments without shareholder approval:

-- for the purposes of making minor or technical modifications to any of the provisions of the Stock Option Plan; - (b) to correct any ambiguity, defective provisions, error or omission in the provisions of the Stock Option Plan; - (c) to change any vesting provisions of options; - (d) to extend the expiration date of any option provided that the period during which an option is exercisable does not exceed five years from the date the option is granted; - (e) to add or change provisions relating to any form of financial assistance provided by the Company to eligible persons under the Stock Option Plan that would facilitate the purchase of options; - (f) to add a cashless exercise feature to any option or to the Stock Option Plan, providing for the payment in cash or securities upon the exercise of options; and - (g) to reduce the exercise price of any option previously granted in accordance with the Stock Option Plan, provided however that: - i. such amendment, suspension or termination is in accordance with applicable laws and the rules of any stock exchange on which the Shares are listed; - ii. no such amendment, suspension or termination shall be made at any time to the extent such action would materially adversely affect the existing rights of an optionee with respect to any then outstanding option, as determined by the Board acting in good faith, without his or her consent in writing; and - (h) if required by the rules of the Toronto Stock Exchange, the Board shall obtain disinterested shareholder approval of the following:
+- (a) for the purposes of making minor or technical modifications to any of the provisions of the Stock Option Plan; - (b) to correct any ambiguity, defective provisions, error or omission in the provisions of the Stock Option Plan; - (c) to add or change provisions relating to any form of financial assistance provided by the Corporation to Eligible Persons that would facilitate the purchase of securities under the Stock Option Plan; and - (d) to add a cashless exercise feature to any option or to the Stock Option Plan, providing for the payment in cash or securities upon the exercise of options.

+The revised amendment provision further provides, at section 7.1 of the Stock Option Plan, that notwithstanding the foregoing, the Board shall obtain disinterested shareholder approval of the following:

-- i. any amendment to increase the maximum number of Shares issuable upon the exercise of all Options granted under the Plan specified in Section 3.2 (e) (other than pursuant to Section 3.8); - ii. any amendment that would reduce the exercise price of an outstanding Option granted to an insider (other than pursuant to Section 3.2); - iii. any amendment that would extend the term of any Option granted to an insider; - iv. any amendment that would remove or exceed the insider participation limit set out in Section 3.6; and - v. a change to this Section 7.1 of this Plan.
+- (e) any amendment to increase the maximum number of Shares issuable upon the exercise of all options granted under the Plan as specified in Section 3.2 (e) of the Stock Option Plan (other than pursuant to Section 3.7 of the Stock Option Plan); - (f) any amendment that would reduce the exercise price of an outstanding option (other than pursuant to Section 3.7 of the Stock Option Plan); - (g) any amendment that would extend the term of any option; - (h) any amendment that would remove or exceed the insider and non-employee director participation limits set out in Section 3.2 of the Stock Option Plan; - (i) any amendments allowing for an option to be transferable or assignable, other than for normal estate settlement purposes; and - (j) a change to Section 7.1 of the Stock Option Plan.